-If you can't enter BIOS setup , you must try turning the system on a few times ($3\sim4$ times) and the system will automatically use its standard parameters to boot.
+If you can't enter BIOS setup , you must try turning the system on a few times ($3\sim4$ times) or press " INSERT " key when turn on and the system will automatically use its standard parameters to boot.
 You can then enter BIOS SETUP again and set up the new parameters.